 Collaborators range across many spectrum of form, including late poet Sekou Sundiata, site-specific choreographer Noémie Lafrance, live visualist Joshue Ott, composer Michael Gordon (Bang On A Can), Iceland-based producer Ben Frost (Bedroom Community), thereminist Armen Ra, guitarist Kaki King, and longtime collaborator, data artist R. Luke DuBois.

 Her work is featured scoring and performing the live music for Haruki Murakami’s “Wind Up Bird Chronicle”– an interdisciplinary theatre adaptation directed by Stephen Earnhart, presented by the Barshynikov Arts Center and the Asia Society, which premiered at the Edinburgh International Festival and the Singapore Arts Festival.

 Her last release and award-winning record SUNKEN CATHEDRAL (INNOVA) was released in multi-media formats as limited-edition LP kinetic art objects, original music videos featuring the kinetic sculptures of Korean artist U-ram Choe (bitforms gallery), and as a staged opera (PROTOTYPE Festival, HERE Arts, Beth Morrison Projects).

 Yoon is a TED fellow, and a doctoral candidate in music composition and the interdisciplinary humanities at Princeton University.

 // RESEARCH FOCUS

-The purpose of my research is to trace the parallels between musical instruments, and architecture to examine how sound, space, and scale affect our interactions and engagement w/ one another— and how those dynamics can be harnessed and fostered to optimal exchange, harmony, and circulation.
+The purpose of my research is to trace the parallels between musical instruments, and architecture to examine how sound, space, and scale affect our interactions and engagement w/ one another— and how those dynamics can be harnessed and fostered to optimal exchange, harmony, and societal circulation.